 Soil improver can be purchased throughout the year from Household Waste Recycling Centres in pre-filled bags.
 You can call Suffolk County Council on 0345 606 6067 for more details.

-Ipswich Borough Council has teamed up with getcomposting.com to provide an exclusive offer of reduced priced home compost bins, water butts and accessories.
-View compost bin offers.
+Ipswich Borough Council has teamed up with getcomposting.com to provide exclusive offers on home compost bins, water butts and accessories.
+Go to www.getcomposting to view the latest offers.